evtimtakev/vtrail/README.md

-# Vtrail
+# VTrail

-Vtrail is a web API that scrapes social media platforms including Twitter, Reddit, and Stack Overflow for posts.
+VTrail is a web API that scrapes social media platforms including Twitter, Reddit, and Stack Overflow for posts.
 It classifies these posts by sentiment and category using an in-house machine learning model.
 The application consists of APIs written in Node.js and Python, as well as a user interface built with Angular.

 ## Table of Contents